dannycvera/GOT-whos-quote/README.md

 #### MVP

 - Will use two API's.
 One to retrieve a random Quote, the second wll be used to cross reference the character image, name and info with the aurthor of the random quote.
+- Display three other random images which will be wrong answers.
+This will be retrieved from the https://api.got.show/doc/
-- The user will choose beteen four difference character images.
+- The user will choose between four difference character images.
 If they guess the author of the quote correctly then their scor will increase.
 - Will render the application as a mobile first portrait app.

 #### PostMVP